rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 An unsuccessful line read, meaning we're at the end of the file, sets `In.Done` to false!

-### Input0

-There are other input modules provided by Karl than are listed in the Oakwood guides.
-Basically these consist of lower level abstractions necessary to mask the vagaries of the host system.
-I don't often use `Input0` directly for basic text processing programs but in "SlowCat" I do need to use `Input0`. `Input0` provides an unexpectedly helpful procedure called "Time" which let's you read the epoch value provided by Unix.
-We are going to use this for creating a busy wait delay between displaying our lines of text.

 ### Out

 As mention `Out` provides our output functions.
 We'll be using two procedure from `Out`, namely `Out.String()` and `Out.Ln()`.
 We've seen both before.

+### Input0

+There are other input modules provided by Karl that are not listed in the Oakwood guide lines.Basically these consist of lower level abstractions necessary to mask the vagaries of the POSIX systems.
+You probably will not find the same modules available when using other Oberon compilers.
+I don't often use `Input0` directly but in "SlowCat" I do need to use `Input0.Time` procedure. `Input0` provides "Time" which let's you read the epoch value provided by Unix.
+I am using this to create a a busy wait delay between displaying lines of text.

 ## Working with Karl's extensions